“Give me a child until he is 7 and I will give you the man.” ~ Jesuit motto, alleged to be attributed to Francis Xavier

 “Parenting is not about having children lean on you but making leaning unnecessary.
 They have a compass, let them follow their own compass; freeing you up to be your own person on your own time and allowing them to become who they are to become.” ~ Wayne Dyer

-3. They teach their children to honor the relationship they have with their inner Divinity.
+3. Great parents teach their children to honor the relationship they have with their inner Divinity.

 Because they know that the relationship one has with their inner Divinity, with their heart and Soul, and with the Invisible Force that created the whole universe, is the most important relationship in one’s life, (even more important than the relationship they have with their parents) they are constantly encouraging their children to trust their inner voice and intuition.
 To honor the voice of their heart and Soul, and to always walk on the path that life needs them to walk upon.